SonTrungTo/Full_Stack/EloquentJS/ch15/README.md

 Solved!
 I expand my solutions thanks to the hints from the book so that it can use `requestAnimationFrame()` for simple physics system.
 ## Tabs
+Solved!
+Quite hard, but manageable!
+The key is to group each panel and button into an object!